-Although parents should provide their newborn's PCP with the pink copy of the blood collection form, it is the responsibility of the hospital, as outlined in our current newborn screening regulations, to also provide the newborn's PCP with the Lab I.D. of the screen.
-The Lab I.D. should be included in the infant's discharge summary and sent to the PCP.
-Please ensure that the Lab I.D. can be easily located in the discharge summary.
+Although parents should provide their newborn's PCP with the pink copy of the blood collection form, it is the responsibility of the hospital, as outlined in our current newborn screening regulations, to also provide the newborn's PCP with the Lab ID of the screen(s).
+The Lab ID should be included in the infant's discharge summary and sent to the PCP.
+Please ensure that the Lab ID can be easily located in the discharge summary.

-It is critical that the Lab I.D. for every infant born at your hospital be included in the infant's discharge summary and sent to their post-discharge provider.
+It is critical that the Lab ID for every infant born at your hospital be included in the infant's discharge summary and sent to their post-discharge PCP.